Are you interested in learning how to make paper mache? Paper mache is a craft that you may think of in a time of creative inspiration.

 If you place every paper mache strip in the same direction, you will have a fragile piece when your project dries.
 Instead, try to apply your strips of paper to create a strong base in as many directions as possible.

-If you do not like the smell of your flour and water mixture, you can feel free to add aromatherapy scents to your mix as well.
+If you do not like the smell of your flour and water mixture, you can also feel free to add aromatherapy scents to your mix.